Atterbury & Company (Atterbury Glass Company)

 Because I’m especially interested in the children’s mugs they produced, I will devote most of this particular page to those pieces.
 Atterbury produced a line of mugs (some, if not most, are said to have been intended as “children’s mugs” although that may or may not be entirely true) in a wide variety of colors, including opaque, alabaster, and transparent colored glass.

-One example shown here is the Eastlake pattern mug, sometimes called Robin, Robin & Wheat or Bird & Wheat by present-day collectors.
-This example is made of a semi-opaque pink glass.
-There are several very slightly different shades/intensities of this color, variously called translucent pink, pink alabaster or pink clambroth by collectors.
+Several examples are shown on this page of the Eastlake pattern mug, sometimes called Robin, Robin & Wheat or Bird & Wheat by present-day collectors.
+One example (shown near the top of this page) is made of a semi-opaque pink glass.
+There are several slightly different shades/intensities of that color, variously called translucent pink, pink alabaster or pink clambroth by collectors.
+Other colors shown here include amber and two shades of opaque blue.

 Two blue “Swan with Ring Handle” mugs, attributed to Atterbury & Company, circa 1880s.

 The original factory pattern name was indeed Eastlake, as shown by a listing in an early Atterbury catalog published circa 1881.
-Eastlake was produced in four different “regular” sizes, plus a heavier, somewhat differently styled compartmented “Shaving Mug” which is not footed.
+Eastlake was produced in four different “regular” sizes (No. 1, No. 2, No. 3 and No.4 sizes) plus a heavier, somewhat differently styled compartmented “Shaving Mug” which is not footed.
 The interior of that type of mug has two sections, one shallow and the other deeper, separated by a vertical “wall” of glass.
 Illustrated is an example in white milk glass (opaque white or “opal”).
 In this piece, the white is an absolute “dead white” with not even a hint of translucency …… it is completely opaque!

 The unusual Victorian-style handle on these mugs is quite attractive with a hexagon-shaped cross-section.
 The general “look” of the handle, featuring a series of diagonal lines, has been compared by some collectors as vaguely reminiscent of the old-fashioned barber shop pole.
 Other colors known in the Eastlake shaving mug version include amber, blue alabaster and pink alabaster.
 Probably other colors exist!

-Closeup of bird detail on No. 3 size Blue Alabaster "EASTLAKE" mug made by Atterbury & Company, Pittsburgh
+Closeup of bird on No. 3 size Blue Alabaster "EASTLAKE" mug made by Atterbury & Company of Pittsburgh

-Closeup of bird on No. 3 size blue alabaster “EASTLAKE” mug made by Atterbury & Company of Pittsburgh.
+Closeup of bird on No. 3 size Blue Alabaster “EASTLAKE” mug made by Atterbury

 As far as the “No. 3” size mug is concerned (which is the most common size – about 3 and 1/2 inches in height and 4 inches in diameter including handle), there were at least four different molds used.
 The molds can be told apart by slight, but easily noticeable differences in the details of the design.
 There are two molds in the “slightly cupped base” variant, and 2 molds of the “flat base” variant.
 In one of the molds of the “flat base” type, a defining characteristic of the mold is that (with the handle oriented toward the left) and looking straight at the bird (which is facing to the right), the upper, over-arching narrow pointed leaf extends rather far underneath/past the birds beak, and gets very close (but doesn’t quite touch) the bird’s upper breast area.
 This is the easiest and quickest way to differentiate between the two “flat base” molds, because on the other mold, that same leaf isn’t as close to the bird and doesn’t extend past the bird’s beak.